cookienocreams/combo_seq/README.md

 - salmon

  ## Note: This currently only compiles under the Upcoming release: v1.10.0-beta2
- There is a bug in the Plots library that prevents packages from being complied using PackageCompiler.
+ There is a bug in the Plots library that prevents packages from being complied using PackageCompiler, see [Plots.lj issue #825](https://github.com/JuliaLang/PackageCompiler.jl/issues/825).
  It should be fixed in v1.10, once that releases.
 Versions < v1.8.5 may also work.

 ## Installation instructions